usadellab/untwist/README.md

 ```

 Note that most files in the directories `material` and `results` are ignored by
-git, because they contain sensitive data and or or extremely large files.
+git, because they contain sensitive data and/or extremely large files.
 You'll find the files in the local clone, i.e. in the above directory on our
 IBG-4 cluster (see section [Data and Code
 Availability](#data-and-code-availability)).